RicCodeX/alx_html_css/html_advanced/README.md

 ## Project Title and Description

 Welcome to this HTML Project!
+This project is a working progess.
 This project demonstrates the fundamentals of HTML coding by creating a basic website structure.
 It serves as an excellent starting point for beginners learning HTML or as a quick reference for experienced developers.

 ## Table of Contents